I Am Not a Serial Killer, a Book Review

 The book reads fast but fizzles out at the end and suffers from a poor editor, who missed some obvious grammar and chronological details, and probably needed to see one more draft with some minor edits before hitting the printer.

-But, it was entertaining and I can recommend the book if you’re looking for an easy to read and get lost in holiday escape.
+But, it was entertaining and I can recommend the book if you’re looking for an easy to read and get lost in a holiday escape.
 Once you accept who the audience for this book is, you can find yourself enjoying the book and actually rooting for our confused narrator.

 I'm sure this book would appeal to young fans of R.L.
 Stine and the target demographic, but, Stephen King and Dean Koontz do it better.
 Stick with them.
 If you're looking for a new author, however, you could do worse.